ZhelinCheng/ghost-qcloud-cos/README.md

-# Ghost Tencent Cloud OSS Storage
+# Ghost Tencent Cloud COS Storage
 This Ghost custom storage module allows you to store media file with Tencent Cloud OSS instead of storing at local machine.

 ## Installation